Turning Point 4: Help! I Am Alone with the Abuser (often Gray Divorce)

 [Now] I feel far less lonely than when I was married.
 There’s something horrible about living every day with someone who has contempt for you.

-As an interviewer, I was surprised how many stories I heard like this.
+As an interviewer, I was surprised by how many stories I heard like this.
 It is more common than you might think to have an abusive spouse who frequently proclaims their undying love.
-When we get to Turning Point 10, you’ll hear from a missionary wife married to a serial cheater who told her literally fifty times a day he loved her (p.
+When we get to Turning Point 10, you’ll hear from a missionary wife married to a serial cheater who told her fifty times a day he loved her (p.
 196-197).
 It is part of the masquerade to cover up their true identity and behavior behind the scenes.

 But when the kids have left home, sometimes the mask slides off, and the truth is revealed.